stigkj/gradle-dependency-lock-plugin/README.md

 *Properties*

 * commitMessage - Commit message to use.
-* shouldCreateTag - Boolean to tell the commitLock to create a tag, defaults to false.
+* shouldCreateTag - Boolean to tell the commitLock to create a tag; defaults to false.
-* tag - A 0 argument closure that returns a String.
+* tag - A zero argument closure that returns a String.
 Needs to generate a unique tag name.
-* remoteRetries - Number of times to update from remote repository and retry commits.
+* remoteRetries - Number of times to retry updating from remote repository and retry commits.

 Use the following to configure.
-There will be only one commitDependencyLock extension attached to the rootProject in a multiproject.
+There should be only one commitDependencyLock extension attached to the rootProject in a multiproject.

     commitDependencyLock {
       message = 'Committing dependency lock files'